Answer this question truthfully: When was the last time you clicked on a display ad?

-Let’s say that you decide to implement a DMP such as 7suite to optimize your banner ad campaign targeted at potential customers of your high-end dirt bikes.
+Let’s say that you decide to implement a DMP to optimize your banner ad campaign targeted at potential customers of your high-end dirt bikes.

 To do this you would like to personalize your ads.
 Here are a couple of ways to do this:

 - Show web users who have viewed multiple product pages (for lower-end bikes) an ad highlighting “cool” bikes – with a view to push customers towards higher end models.

 - Serve a creative to those who have clicked on an AdWords link advertising “powerful dirt bikes” or “stunt dirt bikes.” that points to site page or landing page with embedded YouTube videos featuring well-known bikers

 How can 7suite help you accomplish this?

 - The DMP will gather data from both the page views and the AdWords click using a tag installed on the website.
 In the first case, this will be the history of bikes viewed.
 In the second, AdWords will pass on the keywords that the user entered when they viewed the search ad.

 - The DMP will also label the user based on this information – as well as other factors such as browsing history or purchase conversion data (if he or she had actually purchased an item before.)